With the Xbox Series X & S out for just over two years, there have been plenty of new accessories have been launched.

 The cheapest option is the Amazon Echo Dot and the Nest Mini (formerly called Google Home Mini).
 The Echo Dot goes for around $69.99 CAD but usually on sale for under $50 CAD.
 The device is available from Amazon.ca and Best Buy Canada.

 The Nest Mini is also $69.99 CAD but typically goes on sale for $50 CAD or less, sometimes as low as $35 CAD.
 The speaker is available from the Google Store and Best Buy Canada.
-A cheaper option is the Google Home Mini (which came out in 2017) and goes for $39 CAD.
+A cheaper option is the Google Home Mini (which came out in 2017) which goes for $39 CAD.

 One step up would be the standard Echo (4th Gen) and Nest Audio.
 The Echo retails for $129 CAD while the Google Home is $129 CAD.